 Freya Yost leads Cloudburst Foundation’s global operations, overseeing the planning, implementation and day-to-day management of program activities.
 She supports the long-term vision and strategy of the organization, helping to ensure regenerative development frameworks and grassroots innovation are part of each effort.
 Freya has been very influential in bringing grassroots movements and perspectives into high-level global development.

-Freya Yost is an interdisciplinary writer, researcher and illustrator who explores knowledge systems, living systems, openness, and digital rights and technology tensions among other things.
-After receiving her M.S. in Information Science from Pratt Institute, she started facilitating knowledge sharing between indigenous farmers in East Africa with A Growing Culture.
-Freya is the Project Lead of the Library for Food Sovereignty, an internationally-known, multi-stakeholder initiative aimed at sharing and celebrating grassroots knowledge.
-She has been managing the development of this initiative since 2015 and speaks and writes extensively about the potential of local and indigenous knowledge to address some of the biggest challenges of today.
+Her background is in information science, specializing in areas of government information and policy, open source technologies, and digital rights tensions.
+After receiving an M.S. in Information Science from Pratt Institute, she started facilitating knowledge exchange between indigenous farmers in East Africa as Vice President of the organization A Growing Culture.
+Freya managed the development of The Library for Food Sovereignty, an international, multi-stakeholder initiative aimed at sharing and celebrating grassroots innovations and knowledge using appropriate technologies.
+Freya speaks and writes extensively about the potential of the grassroots to address some of the biggest challenges today.